winterrdog/shellcode-myner/README.md

 2. You can run this program in 2 ways:

-    * Using Cargo for both compilation and execution of the program
+    * First, using Cargo for both compilation and execution of the program

         ```sh
         cd shellcode-myner
         cargo run <binary_to_inspect>
         ```

-    * Using Cargo for compilation only and then manually run it at the command-line:
+    * Second, using Cargo for compilation only and then manually run it at the command-line:

         ```sh
         cd shellcode-myner